cpury/cpury.github.io/_posts/2018-02-20-learning_how_to_protect_children_online.md

 Having collected a suitable dataset, we aimed to build a model that could predict this score without overfitting to the training set.
 The Privalino team had already trained a traditional NLP classifier that delivered a solid performance.
 However, these methods are not suitable for solving such an intricate problem to full satisfaction.

-Instead, I built a model based on **Deep Learning ideas**.
-A very similar architecture also helped me get in the [top 4%](https://www.kaggle.com/mschumacher) of the [Google Jigsaw Toxic Comments competition on Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
-I hope this will help you with your practice as well.
+Instead, I built a model based on **Deep Learning ideas** and learned a lot in the process.
+Hopefully, this will help you with your practice as well.
 The final model achieved much better metrics compared to the traditional approach.
 And it only takes a fraction of the time to run the prediction.

 ### The Model